 NTC – Negative Temperature Coefficient.
 NTC thermistors are resistors with a negative temperature coefficient, which means that the resistance decreases with increasing temperature.

-What does the NTC Thermistors protect
+What do the NTC Thermistors protect?

 - Flow temperature isn’t increasing after start up

 - Maximum temperature differential between the flow and return temperature has been reached

 - The flow and return readings are reversed

 Your boiler is controlled by a central unit, which we techies call a printed circuit board.
 This helps the boiler to work basically for all you non-techy people. the printed circuit board receives signals from sensors in the boiler but also helps the other parts of the boiler to operate, which include the NTS thermistors, water pressure, and air pressure sensors.